CW-Codewalnut/monorepo-template/README.md

 Scripts are defined in the root `package.json` and orchestrated by Turbo.

+- `bun setup`: Runs the setup script, which installs dependencies, copies environment files, runs database migrations and seeds the database.
 - `bun clean`: Removes `node_modules`, `.turbo`, `dist`, `build` directories, and `bun.lock`, `*.tsbuildinfo` files across the monorepo.
 - `bun format`: Formats code using Biome.
 - `bun lint`: Lints code using Biome and applies auto-fixes.